linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

 ```

 <a name="thumbnail">
-#### Enabling the preview generation engine
+#### Enable new thumbnail engine (optional)
 </a>

-LinShare has a preview generation engine for a wide range of files, the format of the previews are either `.PNG` files or `.PDF` files.
+LinShare has a preview generation engine for a wide range of files :

+ - OpenDocument format (ODT, ODP, ODS, ODG)
+ - Microsoft documents format (DOCX, DOC, PPTX, PPT, XLSX, XLS )
+ - PDF documents
+ - Images files (PNG, JPEG, JPG, GIF)
+ - Text files (TXT, XML, LOG, HTML ...)

 > Note:<br/>
-    * Before using this engine you should have LibreOffice or OpenOffice installed on your machine, the minimum version of libreOffice is : 4.2.8  .
+    *  Before using this engine you should have LibreOffice or OpenOffice installed on your machine, the minimum version of libreOffice is : 4.2.8.

+To install libreOffice :

+     yum -y install libreOffice

-By default thumbnail generation engine is set to false, to enable it, you must edit LinShare's configuration file :
+By default thumbnail generation engine is set to FALSE.
+To enable it, you must edit LinShare's configuration file :

     #******** LinThumbnail configuration
     linshare.linthumbnail.remote.mode=false